 It’s 7.30 am.
 You’re munching on granola and scrolling through Instagram when you spot a post of a competitor’s business with a hundred likes.
 You scowl and angrily sip your coffee.
 How could they get a hundred likes on their most recent post when your post only got four?
 What are they doing that you aren’t?

-Chances are that this business uses a hashtag strategy to increase engagement.
+Chances are that this businesses uses a hashtag strategy to increase engagement.

 Understanding hashtags is a great way to bring in new customers.
 This article will discuss hashtag best practices – including what hashtags you should use to reach the right audience, how many hashtags you should use, and other tips to help you get the most out of hashtags.

-Why should you use hashtags for your business?
+Why should you use hashtag for your businesses?

 Common hashtag practices